-The Corcoran School of the Arts and Design does not fit one mold or one definition.
-We are instead a porous community of civically engaged artists and practitioners, aiming to impact the world outside of our walls.
-Positioned as an incubator for artists within a prominent research university, our students are poised to not just join the creative field of their choice, but to define it for themselves as they become multilingual in practice and research.
+The Corcoran School of the Arts and Design does not fit one definition.
+We are instead a community of civically engaged artists and practitioners, aiming to impact the world through social change.
+Positioned as an incubator for artists within a prominent research university, our students are poised to not just join the creative field of their choice, but to define it for themselves as they become well versed in both practice and research.

 We embody and exemplify the Columbian College’s Engaged Liberal Arts credo, which strives to link disparate fields and better prepare our graduates for rich, multidimensional careers in the evolving world we live in.
 The challenges society faces are diverse, requiring different modes of thought, and we prepare our students by encouraging inquiry and collaboration.
 While we at the Corcoran School can prepare specialists, we pride ourselves on the diversity of our practice and view ourselves as a place of possibility for students instead of teaching art in a singular way.